fluentsinc/playbook/README.md

 ### any human that can follow and execute linear steps effectively.

+### **experiment**

+### Just as a scientific experiment, the "experiment" is a do-observe-reflect-learn kind of activity.
+You do some things, you observe what happened, you reflect back on why that happened and you learn why it happened.
+An "experiment" is an active activity where you are learning some theory or actively doing some steps to learn.

+### **pilot**

+### A "pilot" gathers up several experiments into a combined learning activity.
+Completing each "pilot" makes you master part of a "technology".

+### **technology**

+### "technology" refers to software, programming language or software tool that we use.
+High level abstractions(remembering only useful information) of "technology" is usually found in "experiments-repository".

+### **experiments-repository**

+### The "experiments-repository" contains high level abstractions(remembering only useful information)of several high level technologies and its related concepts.

 ### **syntax**

 ### The syntax is a term we use to refer to templates or patterns.
 For example, in English, we say "are they coming?" not "they coming are?".
 Switching up the words would mean something totally different.
 Likewise, in programming, we use syntax to define what pattern or template that we want.
 For example, the syntax to create a Git commit is `git commit -m "some message"`.
 Here, the syntax is `git commit -m`. "some message" could contain any words.